liuyehcf/BlogSource/_posts/Spring-IoC-源码剖析.md

 		String[] postProcessorNames = beanFactory.getBeanNamesForType(BeanPostProcessor.class, true, false);

-		// Register BeanPostProcessorChecker that logs an info message when
+		//Register BeanPostProcessorChecker that logs an info message when
-		// a bean is created during BeanPostProcessor instantiation, i.e. when
+		//a bean is created during BeanPostProcessor instantiation, i.e. when
-		// a bean is not eligible for getting processed by all BeanPostProcessors. int beanProcessorTargetCount = beanFactory.getBeanPostProcessorCount() + 1 + postProcessorNames.length;
+		//a bean is not eligible for getting processed by all BeanPostProcessors. int beanProcessorTargetCount = beanFactory.getBeanPostProcessorCount() + 1 + postProcessorNames.length;
 		beanFactory.addBeanPostProcessor(new BeanPostProcessorChecker(beanFactory, beanProcessorTargetCount));

-		// Separate between BeanPostProcessors that implement PriorityOrdered,
+		//Separate between BeanPostProcessors that implement PriorityOrdered,
-		// Ordered, and the rest.
+		//Ordered, and the rest.
 		List<BeanPostProcessor> priorityOrderedPostProcessors = new ArrayList<BeanPostProcessor>();
 		List<BeanPostProcessor> internalPostProcessors = new ArrayList<BeanPostProcessor>();
 		List<String> orderedPostProcessorNames = new ArrayList<String>();